steveblue/architect/ARTICLE.md

 ### How did we get here?

 Ever since the @angular/cli moved to webpack it was hard to integrate with other build tooling and still retain the benefits of the cli.
-Only a few efforts have been made to extend the cli. [nx](https://nx.dev) goes as far to enable faster development in a monorepo, incrementally building only code that has changed.
+Only a few efforts have been made to extend the cli. [nx](https://nx.dev) is one example, going as far to enable faster development in a monorepo, incrementally building only code that has changed.

 The cli was so tightly coupled with webpack at times it led to awkward customization of webpack itself.